acl2017/acl2017.github.io/_pages/testing/program.md

                         });
                     }
                     else {
                         vex.dialog.alert('Nothing to generate.
-No papers were chosen and plenary sessions were excluded.');
+Nothing was chosen and plenary sessions were excluded.');
                         return false;
                     }
                 }